department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/topline-summary.md

 **Are the template labels (ex: FAQs, Checklist, About, Step-by-step, etc.) useful?**

 - Generally, yes.
 They helped participants determine differences between similar sounding articles and set expectation for what they might find once they clicked.
 - `Question and answer` vs `FAQs` posed some challenges for participants
   - 1 participant was totally unsure what the difference would be.
   - Participant 13 said "Question and answer is where people have asked a question and received an answer, and the other is just a list of facts (or FAQs?)"
+- 1 participant thought the `About` tag was useless.

 **What do people see as the difference between the learning center search and overall site search?**